 Group Size: 25 maximum

-See a current IMAX film or Planetarium show and enjoy special group rates.
+See a current IMAX film and enjoy special group rates.

 Grades: varies by film

 No reservations required!
 Download and print these museum guides.
 Teacher guides are also available.